19 min read

 Investment Options: You can invest directly in a new commercial enterprise you create or manage, or invest through USCIS-approved regional centers that pool investor capital for development projects.

-Process: File I-526E petition demonstrating qualifying investment and job creation plan, if proceeding through a Regional Center.
+Process: The investor files an I-526E petition demonstrating a qualifying investment and job creation plan, if proceeding through a Regional Center.
 If in the US, the investor can file the concurrent conditional green card application or if remaining in Canada can process through the US Consulate to obtain conditional green card status for two years after I-526E approval.
-Two years after conditional residency approval the investor must, then file the I-829 petition to remove conditions and obtain permanent residence.
+Two years after conditional residency approval the investor must file the I-829 petition to remove conditions and obtain permanent residence.

 E-2: Treaty Investor Visa for Business Owners